-A student absent from a class must file a valid doctor's certificate by emailing it in a PDF format to the lecturer as soon as possible.
-Due reports for the missed class must be submitted according to the syllabus of the course and no later than the following class attended by the student.
+A student absent from class must submit a valid doctor's certificate as soon as possible via e-mail sent to the teacher in PDF format.
+Homework for missed classes must be submitted no later than the beginning of the forthcoming class the student can attend according to the actual schedule.

-In an emergency, if the student is unable to contact the lecturer and mail the valid doctor's certificate or is being treated elsewhere, the lecturer must be informed by sending an email to the following email address: julius.rozenfeld@upjs.sk as soon as possible.
-In both cases, the student must also file a letter from a physician certifying the date and nature of the illness.
+In case of emergency, if the student is unable to contact the teacher and send him/her a valid doctor's certificate or is hospitalized, the teacher must be informed by sending an e-mail to the following e-mail address: julius.rozenfeld@upjs.sk as soon as circumstances allow so.

-Students who must be absent for reasons other than illness, such as a death in the family or a reason of similar gravity, must contact the lecturer as soon as possible and submit relevant documents that certify the seriousness of the case.
+Students who are absent for reasons other than illness, such as serious family reasons or participation in prestigious domestic or international competitions, scientific research, conferences or other similar activities that clearly contribute to the student's professional development, must inform the teacher about these activities in a timely manner.

-There may be other activities which can validate missing a class or several classes, for example participation in high-quality international competitions, scientific research, conferences, or other relevant activities, which clearly contribute to the professional development of the student but final decision about the validity of the presented excuse fully falls in the lecturer's competency.
-Regular full-time or part-time employment is not an acceptable excuse for a missed class.
+Regular full-time or part-time employment is not an acceptable reason for missing a class.